Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1.3.5.
 The relationship between the volume of a substance and its quantity

-At normal conditions(n.s.), i.e. at pressure R , equal to 101325 Pa (760 mm Hg), and temperature T, equal to 273.15 K (0 С), one mole of different gases and vapors occupies the same volume equal to 22.4 l.
+Under normal conditions (n.o.), i.e. at pressure R , equal to 101325 Pa (760 mm Hg), and temperature T, equal to 273.15 K (0 С), one mole of various gases and vapors occupies the same volume, equal to 22.4 l.

-V mol = 22.4 l/mol.
+V mol \u003d 22.4 l / mol.

-Knowing the amount of gaseous substance (ν ) And molar volume value (V mol) you can calculate its volume (V) under normal conditions:
+Knowing the amount of gaseous substance (ν ) and molar volume value (V mol) you can calculate its volume (V) under normal conditions:

 V = ν V mol,

-where ν is the amount of substance [mol]; V – volume of gaseous substance [l]; V mol = 22.4 l/mol.
+where ν is the amount of substance [mol]; V is the volume of the gaseous substance [l]; V mol \u003d 22.4 l / mol.

-For theoretical material, see the page "Molar volume of gas".
+Theoretical material, see the page "Molar volume of gas".

 Basic formulas and concepts: